They keep it together, y'all, that's it

 - Fester is immune to fatal amounts of electricity and mansion-destroying explosions.
 He does seem worried by bullets, which makes it even weirder that Debbie would decide on the electric chair to finish him off when that method didn't succeed the first time.

 - Seems to apply to all the family to some degree.
 Pugsley and Wednesday spend much of the first movie playing fatal games with each other, involving poison, knives, even electric chairs.
-Wednesday even explicitly says the latter is supposed to kill Pugsley, and that this particular game is called "Is There a God?"
+Wednesday even explicitly says the latter is supposed to kill Pugsley, and that this particular game is called "Is There a God?".
+In the sequel baby Pubert is completely fine handling the exposed cables connected to the electric chairs Debbie sets up.

 - Morticia, going through Fester's luggage in the first movie, notes that he brought cyanide and teasingly chides him "As if we'd run out."
 The delivery insinuates they use it as a condiment.